 Kinesiology is an academic discipline which involves the study of movement-related fields and its impact on health, society, and quality of life.
 It includes, but is not limited to areas of study such as exercise science, sport management, athletic training, socio-cultural analyses of sports, sport and exercise psychology, physical education teacher education, and pre-professional training for physical therapy, occupational therapy, medicine and other related health fields.
 Learning occurs through the study of movement and exercise processes within a framework that emphasizes the clinical and practical implications of theory and research.

 Kinesiology Careers include:

-Community Sports Program Director
+- Community Sports Program Director

-Youth Camp Director
+- Youth Camp Director

 - Corporate Wellness Director

 Or with Advanced Post-Graduate degrees:

-Cardiac Rehabilitation Specialist
+- Cardiac Rehabilitation Specialist

 - Athletic Trainer (now requiring a Master's Degree)